Thursday, July 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 In the U.S., the FCC has designated four sub-bands across the entire 6GHz spectrum, including UNII-5, UNII-6, UNII-7, and UNII-8, for Wi-Fi use, though portions of the band may be reserved for other applications.

 The E.U.
 Commission allows only the UNII-5 equivalent part of the frequency for Wi-Fi use, which is 480 MHz in width from 5925 MHz to 6425 MHz.
-Other parts of the world is somewhere in between with the UNII-5 portion adopted and the rest being considered.
+Some other parts of the world are somewhere in between with the UNII-5 portion adopted and the rest being considered.
+In the rest, this band may not even avaible for Wi-Fi at all.

 Generally, Wi-Fi 6E needs a 160MHz channel to deliver the best performance, and Wi-Fi 7 requires double that, 320MHz.
 Due to spectrum availability and other reasons, real-world hardware tends to use narrower channels in most cases.